 One of the first things you can do to help prevent wandering is to understand what type of

 If you can avoid the trigger, you can avoid many cases of wandering or be prepared for it to happen.
-Some triggers (like sudden running) is not predictable, but you can take precautions to help keep them safe.
-For our children, it normally happenings during transitioning.
+Some triggers (like sudden running) are not predictable, but you can take precautions to help keep them safe.
+For our children, it usually happenings during transitioning.

 - Swimming Lessons (to prevent drownings)